-News of Teacher Overlidets/lets // Late 17 Ochard Name of Teacher Candidate/Intern/Embedded Teacher School Grade(s)/Subject(s) nstructions: Mentor Name Dear Mentor, We thank you for your expertise in hold classroom experience is vital for putting theory to revise lessons under your guidance.
-For the purpassessment, we ask that you complete both sides return it to the Director of Teacher Education through Education; Kline Hall, King University, 1350 King Choose to share this information with the student o practical use and learning to reflect and poses of data collection and formative of this evaluation, sign it at the bottom, and ugh email, mail, or sealed envelope.
-(Schoong College Road, Bristol, TN 37620.)
-You may List one (or more) strengths noted in lessons taught l by candidate.
-List one or two areas of refinement noted in lessons t taught by candidate.
-(Ontional) Additional comments, suggestions, question one or concorne?
-(Optional) Additional comments, suggestions, questions ons, or concerns?
+Name of Teacher Candidate/Intern/Embedded Teacher School Grade(s)/Subject(s) Mentor Name Instructions: Dear Mentor, We thank you for your expertise in Classroom experience is vital for putting theory trevise lessons under your guidance.
+For the purassessment, we ask that you complete both side return it to the Director of Teacher Education throof Education; Kline Hall, King University, 1350 Kinchoose to share this information with the studen to practical use and learning to reflect and reposes of data collection and formative s of this evaluation, sign it at the bottom, and bugh email, mail, or sealed envelope.
+(Schooling College Road, Bristol, TN 37620.)
+You may List one (or more) strengths noted in lessons taught by candidate.
+List one or two areas of refinement noted in lessons taught by candidate.
+(Optional) Additional comments, suggestions, quest ions, or concerns?

-CHECK WHERE APPROPRIATE: NO: Not Observed, 1: Rarely 2: Seldom (2 days/week), Regularly (Most Days), 4: Daily (Every Day), 5: Daily & Exemplary Professional Behavior NO 2 3 4 5 The Teaching Candidate adheres to the accepted standards of truthfulness. honesty, and ethical behavior as stated in King College's Honor Code.
+Mentor Midpoint Page 2 CHECK WHERE APPROPRIATE: NO: Not Observed, 1: Rarely 2: Seldom (2 days/week), Regularly (Most Days), 4: Daily (Every Day), 5: Daily & Exemplary Professional Behavior NO 2 3 4 5 The Teaching Candidate adheres to the accepted standards of truthfulness. honesty, and ethical behavior as stated in King College's Honor Code.
 The Teaching Candidate demonstrates a strong work ethic, promptness, and courtesy to student, staff, and community.
 Designing and Planning Instruction NO 2 3 5 1 4 The Candidate plans units and daily lessons using state curriculum. knowledge of students, and best practices in teaching methods.
 The Candidate prepares engaging and relevant student assignments.
 The Candidate plans for daily formative assessments for instructional planning based upon learning objectives.
 Learner Knowledge NO 1 2 3 4 5 The Candidate utilizes knowledge of students' developmental levels within the lesson and materials.
 The Candidate utilizes knowledge of students' strengths/weakness. interests, and cultural heritage within the lesson and materials.
 The Candidate motivates students through meaningful activities and reinforcing/rewarding effort.
 The Candidate uses grouping arrangements that are appropriate to the lesson, with varied composition, and group routines/roles are taught/used.
 Instruction 2 5 NO 3 4 The Candidate communicates learning standards throughout the lesson.
 The Candidate presents content in a logical sequence with examples, visuals, or other practices that promote student learning.
 The Lesson had a beginning, middle, and end; pacing was appropriate for all students.
 The Candidate utilizes class time productively.
 Lesson Materials support the lesson, are grade appropriate, promote interaction, sustain student attention, and reflect levels of thinking.
 The Lesson contains questions that are frequent, high quality, requiring a variety of active responses, calling on volunteers and non-volunteers.
 The Lesson contains oral and written feedback used to monitor and adjust instruction.
 The Candidate teaches one or more types of thinking and provides opportunities for students to generate ideas and analyze problems.
 The Candidate teaches and provides opportunities to apply problem-solving strategies.
 Content Knowledge NO 1 2 3 4 5 The Candidate displays deep and accurate content knowledge.
 The Candidate applies content knowledge within the lessons and materials.
 Environment NO 1 2 3 5 The Candidate sets high standards for everyone and encourages growth mindset (learning from mistakes, perseverance).
 The Candidate establishes rules, uses appropriate management techniques, and displays judgement in behaviors to ignore or deal with.
 The Candidate demonstrates respect for all students, staff, and others and promotes a respectful culture within the classroom.
 Leadership and Collaboration NO 1 2 3 4 5 The Candidate demonstrates leadership by taking initiative, identifying and solving problems, and taking responsibility.
 The Candidate collaborates with colleagues, staff, parents, and learners.